KendallDoesCoding/Choose-Your-Own-Adventure-Game/README.md

 # Run in GitPod

-You can also run Hnagman in Gitpod, a free online dev environment for GitHub:
+You can also run Hnagman in Gitpod, a free online dev environment for GitHub.

 Currently, there are **2** winning solutions, but I am going to add many more questions and more winning solutions over time.